hack5hu/react-native-mobile-sms/README.md

 - This package is currently only supported on Android devices.
 - Ensure the mobile number is correctly formatted and the device has the necessary permissions to send SMS.
+- This package will use the SIM slot 1 for sending the SMS.

 ## 📝 Future Updates